Twisol/mud-proxy-protocol/proxy-auth.md

 Note, the above step only occurs once, ever.
 After that point, the secret key will never be transmitted and will ONLY be used to sign messages.

+Following is the basic communication workflow.
+More details are in the sections on the ClientInfo and Disconnect commands below.

 * CLIENT connects to PROXY, selects the MUD they want to play from a list.
 * PROXY looks up the secret key and the public key for that MUD.
-* PROXY initiates connection to SERVER
+* PROXY initiates connection to SERVER.
-* During telnet negotation, PROXY informs the server that it IS a proxy.
+* During telnet negotation, PROXY informs the server that it IS a proxy by sending `IAC WILL PROXY`.
-* SERVER responds with a request for the message
+* SERVER responds that it supports the `PROXY` option.
-* PROXY gets the client address and current timestamp (UTC time), as well as some other information, then generates the HMAC from it and sends it to SERVER.
+* PROXY gets the client address and current timestamp (UTC time), as well as some other information, then generates the HMAC from it and sends it to SERVER as a `ClientInfo` command.
 * SERVER receives the message and generates its own HMAC and compares.
-* If there's something wrong, SERVER sends a message back.
+* If there's something wrong, SERVER sends a `Disconnect` command back.
   Otherwise, proceed as normal.

 ## Telnet Options and General Information